 Conclusion

-In conclusion, while it is possible to get discs at very low costs, these discs will likely be in low quality plastics.
-Instead of making your disc golf selection solely on price, you should choose discs based on value.
-We have suggested five discs that we think provide the best value in disc golf right now.
-Fairway and high speed drivers will not last more than a couple of rounds in base plastics.
-Because you don’t throw mids and putters as hard, inexpensive low grade plastic is usually an acceptable budget friendly choice for these discs.
-Lastly, purchasing discs in bulk, as x-outs, misprints, or used, is a great way to get cheap disc golf discs.
+Because you don’t throw mid range discs and putters as hard, inexpensive low grade plastic is usually an acceptable budget friendly choice for these discs.
+Lastly, purchasing discs in bulk, as x-outs, misprints, or used, is a smart way to get cheap disc golf discs.